-1. As share units have vested, some directors have deferred and others have elected for share settlement.

-- Share units granted in 2019 (32,000 RSUs), 2020 (38,000 RSUs), 2021 (78,000 RSUs) and 2022 (38,000 RSUs) vest equally over three years.
-Share unit values have been calculated using the closing price of the Shares on the TSX on the last trading date of 2022 of \$1.55. - 3.
-Mr. Jeong resigned from the Board effective February 17, 2023, at which time all unvested equity expired.
+- 1. As share units have vested, some directors have deferred and others have elected for share settlement. - 2.
+Share units granted to-date vest equally over three years.
+Share unit values have been calculated using the closing price of the Shares on the TSX on the last trading date of 2023 of \$2.32.

-Value Vested or Earned in 2022
+Value Vested or Earned in 2023

-The following table sets out for each non-employee director the value of the Company's equity plan compensation vested or earned during the financial year ended December 31, 2022.
-The Company had no non-equity incentive plan compensation for directors at December 31, 2022.
+The following table sets out for each non-employee director the value of the Company's equity plan compensation vested or earned during the financial year ended December 31, 2023.
+The Company had no non-equity incentive plan compensation for directors at December 31, 2023.